 In a well-cut faceted gem, the pavilion facets (those on the lower half of the stone) should reflect light back out of the top (table) of the stone.
-If the facets are cut below the critical angle for the particular material, light will pass right through the stone instead of being reflected back toward the eye.
-When this happens the gem will lack sparkle and brilliance.
+If the facets are cut below the critical angle for the particular material, light will pass through the stone instead of being reflected back towards the eye.
+When this happens, the gem will lose much of the sparkle and brilliance.
 Try holding your gemstone over a piece of paper with some text on it.
-Look down through the table of the gem.
-If you can read the text clearly through the gem, it has a window.
+Looking down through the table of the gem, if you can clearly read the text through the stone, it has a window.
 Almost all gemstones will exhibit some degree of windowing, but the lesser the better.